A Close Look at Daniel 9:26, 27: Antichrist's Reign of Terror

 The Same Evil Prince of Daniel 9:26

 With this information in mind we proceed to Daniel 9:26 where we again find the ultimate evil ruler on the rampage, destroying the sanctuary and God’s people.
-“The people of the prince who is to come will destroy the city and the sanctuary.
+“The people of a prince who is to come will destroy the city and the sanctuary.
 And his end will come in the flood; even to the end there will be war; desolations are determined.”

 In the clause “and his end will come with the flood,” Keil points out most helpfully that the Hebrew suffix “his” “refers simply to the hostile prince, whose end is emphatically placed over against his coming.”
 Confirmation that this is the most natural rendering may be found in the Jewish Publication Society Translation of the OT, The (Jewish) Soncino Commentary, The International Critical Commentary, the Revised Version, and the Jerusalem Bible, as well as the NASV margin.

 Keil maintains that preconceived ideas about a historical fulfillment of the destruction of the evil prince have influenced some translators.
 They have not wished to render the text “his end shall come in the flood,” because Titus, to whom they thought this ought to refer, did not come to his end in AD 70.
 However, grammatically and naturally the suffix “his” on the word “end” refers back to its nearest masculine antecedent, the evil prince.
-The word order of the Hebrew appears as follows: “The city and sanctuary will be destroyed by the people of the prince who is to come; and his end will come in the flood.”
+The word order of the Hebrew appears as follows: “The city and sanctuary will be destroyed by the people of a prince who is to come; and his end will come in the flood.”
 Keil concludes after surveying all the evidence that “there remains nothing else than to apply the suffix to the evil prince” — his end will come with the flood.
 The evil leader will perish at the end of a military campaign.
 He will be destroyed by the flood (the Hebrew has the definite article).
 Now Jesus spoke of the judgment at his Second Coming as a deluge parallel to the cataclysm brought on the world in Noah’s day (Matt.
 24:39).

 The Final "Week" of Years